John Francis Regis: Veneration

+Iconography

+On the occasion of his canonization in 1737, the death of the Saint was represented in a large and famous painting by Jacopo Zoboli, preserved in the sacristy of the Church of the Gesù in Rome.

 Patronage

 John Francis Regis is the patron saint of lacemakers, medical social workers, and illegitimate children.

 Legacy

+Pope Gregory XVI wrote to François-René Boussen, Bishop of Bruges in Belgium, on 28 May 1845, commending the latter's diocese for an initiative undertaken under the patronage of Regis, whereby couples who were living together (i poveri concubinari) were encouraged to consider entering into a sacramental Catholic marriage.
+The Pope referred to a similar initiative in what was then the Diocese of Malines.

 In a 1997 letter to the Bishop of Viviers, Pope John Paul II commemorated the fourth centenary of St. John Francis Regis' birth, honoring him as a "lofty figure of holiness" and an example for the Church in the modern world.

 Today, Regis' name lives on across the world.
 There are lakes, mountains, hotels, apartment complexes, swimming pools, and streets with his namesake.

 Parishes are dedicated to St. John Francis Regis in Arnaudville, Louisiana; Hollywood, Maryland; and Kansas City, Missouri.

 Regis University, located in Colorado, along with the Regis Campus of Saint Ignatius' College, Riverview, are both named in his honor, as well as numerous elementary and high schools worldwide, including Regis High School (New York City), Regis School of the Sacred Heart (Houston, Texas), Regis High School (Stayton, Oregon), Regis High School (Eau Claire, Wisconsin) and Regis Jesuit High School (Aurora, Colorado).

 St. Regis Mohawk Reservation, where a Roman Catholic church named for him stands, is also named in his honor, due to his respect for the native inhabitants of North America.

 The Jesuit mission at Conewago, Pennsylvania, was named after him.